-We review four of the best stem separation tools and focus on which is the best for DJs and live remix performance.
+We review four of the best stem separation tools and focus on which is the best for DJs and live remix performances.
 Want to isolate a vocal track?
 Want to remove the drums?

 Once upon a time, if you wanted to remix a tune you needed stems supplied by the original producer to do it properly.
 If you just needed an acapella, you would likely be forced to brave a variety of dodgy forums and torrent sites to find the vocal you were looking for.
 And at the end of this escapade, you’d likely end up with a clumsily EQ’d version barely concealing the drum tracks underneath while filtering out more than half the emotion of the performance!